wszlong/transformer/README.md

 * Preprosessing.
 Prepare the parallel data (token, bpe, vocab, and so on), run ./datagen.sh

 * Training.
-Modify the model params, and run ./train.sh
+Modify the model params (transformer_params_big or transformer_params_base, basic params are set in models/common_hparms.py), and run ./train.sh

 * inference.
 Run the command to decode: ./test.sh